learn-co-students/whac-a-mole.js-001/README.md

 Within the `$(document).ready` function in `game.js`, add a click handler for all divs that match the class "mole".
 Within this click handler, you'll want to hide the mole that was clicked and increment the score.

-This function is tested by Capybara so run `rspec` to see where you're at.
+This function is tested by Capybara so run `learn` to see where you're at.

 Hints:
 * Think back to the DOM manipulation section if you want to remember how to fetch the value of the score.